 GROWTH HORMONE DEFICIENCY

 A deficiency means there is not enough of something.
-Growth hormone deficiency means just that, your body is not making enough growth hormone.
+Growth hormone deficiency means just that: your body is not making enough growth hormone.

 Usually an endocrinologist (a doctor who specializes in the study of the hormone system in your body) will be able to tell if you have growth hormone deficiency.
 The doctor will ask many questions about your health and growth history and about the health and growth history of your family.
 You will have a physical exam.
-They may also order a growth hormone stimulation test, or "stim" test.
+The doctor may also order a growth hormone stimulation test, or "stim" test.

 There are different types of growth hormone stimulation tests.
-Some are able to measure the level of growth hormone when it is at its highest level, for example, after sleep or exercise, because both of these activities increase the level of growth hormone.
+Some are able to measure the level of growth hormone when it is at its highest, for example, after sleep or exercise, because both of these activities increase the level of growth hormone.
 Another type of test uses a medicine to make the pituitary gland release growth hormone.
 If the pituitary does not produce growth hormone in response to this "stimulation," it is a sign that the person has a deficiency.

 There are several organizations dedicated to education, awareness, and advocacy for people with growth-related disorders.
 Take a look at the Patient Advocacy Groups.

 Growth hormone is produced by the body every single day, with most being produced at night.
 Taking injections every day keeps the level of growth hormone steady, so it is closest to how the body normally works.
 Your doctor will prescribe the right amount you will need to keep a steady level in your body.
-Remember, it’s important to take your medication just the way you were told in order for it to work the best.
+Remember, it’s important to take your medication just the way you were told by your doctor in order for it to work the best.

 It is important to take Norditropin® exactly as the doctor has directed.
 If you take too much, tell your doctor right away.

 The most important thing to remember is to take your injection exactly the way your doctor or nurse tells you to.
-Eating well-balanced meals and getting plenty of exercise are also important for staying healthy.

 A Specialty Pharmacy is a pharmacy with expertise in specific medical conditions, such as growth hormone deficiency, and focuses specifically on medications related to those conditions.